 How does innovation make an impact?
 Sometimes it lands with a bang, like the iPhone.
 Other times, it builds gradually toward a greater transformation.
 At some point, greater speed doesn’t just make a technology a bit faster.
 More convenience doesn’t just make it a bit easier.
 Something new becomes possible, regional practices go global and niche technologies enter the mainstream.

 Predictive coding is a prime example.
 Based on machine learning, predictive coding systems can identify key documents in a fraction of the time it would take human reviewers to review.
-Predictive coding promised massive savings of time and money.
+Predictive coding in ediscovery software promised massive savings of time and money.
 But early systems had a reputation for being expensive, difficult to use, and suited for only the largest cases under the tightest deadlines.